 Working with one of our therapists who specialize in child therapy and parenting issues can be beneficial to your child, you, and your family.
 We can help you with strategies to manage your child’s problematic behaviour and help them to manage and self regulate their behaviours as well.
 We can explain the difference between typical behaviours versus behaviours that are cause for concern, and if your child is dealing with a disorder, our therapists can provide additional support to help you to cope with the disorder.

 We’d be honoured to provide support to you and your child.
-We offer in-person or online counselling for children’s behavioural issues at our six locations in Alberta.
+We offer in-person or online counselling for children’s behavioural issues at our many locations in Alberta.
 Contact us to learn more or to book an appointment.